 IN A NUTSHELL

 Ingredient Category: Humectant

-Main Benefit: Because glycerin is a humectant it draws water to the surface of the skin both from the deeper layers of skin, and from the atmosphere.
-This helps to keep your skin feeling hydrated.
+Main Benefit: Because glycerin is a humectant, it draws water to the surface of the skin both from the deeper layers of skin and from the atmosphere.
+This helps keep your skin feeling hydrated.

-Glycerin is classified as a humectant which is basically a substance that helps retain moisture.
-Humectants help keep everything nice and moisturized without mucking up any of the other ingredients in the product.
-They’re like the people who stand at the sidelines of a marathon and hand cups of water to the participants—they keep everyone hydrated while staying out of the way of the runners.
+Glycerin is classified as a humectant, which is basically a substance that helps retain moisture.
+Humectants are like the people who stand at the sidelines of a marathon and hand cups of water to the participants—they keep everyone hydrated while staying out of the way of the runners.

 This clear, odor-free liquid is a compound that has a sweet taste to it.
 In fact, you may know glycerin from food ingredients where it’s sometimes used as a sweetener or to keep food moist.
-Although there is such a thing as synthetic glycerin, the natural version, which is the one we use in our products, like our Crème de la Cream, is entirely plant-based.
+Although there is such a thing as synthetic glycerin, the natural version that we use in our products is entirely plant-based.

 10 Benefits of Glycerin

 As we mentioned above, glycerin is one of those ingredients that performs a multitude of tasks.
 Although it’s often thought of as a moisturizer, that’s far from the only thing it does!

 Here are 10 benefits of glycerin you may--or may not--be aware of: